yugabyte/yugabyte-db/docs/content/preview/api/ycql/dml_transaction.md

 Where `insert`, `update`, and `delete` are [INSERT](../dml_insert), [UPDATE](../dml_update/), and [DELETE](../dml_delete/) statements.

 - When using `BEGIN TRANSACTION`, you don't use a semicolon.
+End the transaction block with `END TRANSACTION ;`.
 - There is no `COMMIT` for transactions started using `BEGIN`.

 ### SQL syntax